 How many intern and CA-1 positions are available?

-For Match 2021, we will be offering 27 Categorical-C and 1 Physician-R position.
-The 27 Categorical positions are 4-year positions where full anesthesia training is completed at the University of Michigan, beginning in the PGY-1 (intern) year and continuing on for the PGY-2 to PGY-4 years (CA-1 to CA-3).
+For Match 2022, we will be offering 27 Categorical-C positions.
+These are 4-year positions where the entirety of your anesthesia training is completed at the University of Michigan, beginning in the PGY-1 (intern) year and continuing on for the PGY-2 to PGY-4 years (CA-1 to CA-3).

-What changes are you making to the interview process due to COVID-19?
+What changes are you making to the interview process for Match 2022?
 What will your interview day look like?

 How can I best prepare for an online interview?